Skip to main content

 2023

 Denver Art Museum Inc reported $44.7M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Denver Art Museum Inc directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Denver Art Museum Inc runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue has declined meaningfully over the five-year filing window — a pattern that warrants attention to underlying funding sustainability.
 Denver Art Museum Inc's 2023 revenue is materially below its earlier filings.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $1.1M against $44.7M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Denver Art Museum Inc sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $44.7M